codeigniter4/settings/docs/configuration.md

 ### Deferred writes

 Handlers like `database` and `file` support deferred writes.
-When `deferWrites` is enabled, multiple `set()` and `forget()` calls are batched into the minimum number of database calls or file writes.
-The actual changes happen during the `post_system` event.
+When `deferWrites` is enabled, multiple `set()` and `forget()` calls are batched and persisted efficiently at the end of the request during the `post_system` event.
+This minimizes the number of database queries or file I/O operations, improving performance for write-heavy operations.

 ### Multiple handlers